 Although originally created for real estate, any property such as motor vehicles and financial accounts can have shared ownership.
-Legally, joint ownership takes precedence over all other types of property claims and probate court rulings.
+Legally, joint ownership takes precedence over all other types of property claims, such as trusts, payable on death accounts, and transfer on death deeds, and probate court rulings from wills or intestate rulings.

 Since joint owners have equal rights in the property, some problems can arise.